Looking to write a new blog post but experiencing some writer's block?

 - Are there ways that I can improve this content type? (ie. adding photos, videos, optimizing keywords, making the posts longer and more valuable to the reader, etc)

-Writing a great blog post for your pet photography business involves research, basic SEO knowledge, and time.
+Finding a blog post topic and writing a great blog post involves research, basic SEO knowledge, and time.

 It’s important to consider all of these factors prior to writing a blog post so you can make the most of your time and resources.